 function on_input(self, action_id, action) if action_id == hash("left") and action.pressed then -- move left local pos = go.get_position() pos.x = pos.x - 100 go.set_position(pos) elseif action_id == hash("right") and action.pressed then -- move right local pos = go.get_position() pos.x = pos.x + 100 go.set_position(pos) end end

-Collection proxy components must be on the main world’s stack for input to be dispatched to the components on the loaded world’s input stack.
+Each game world that is dynamically loaded through a collection proxy has its own input stack.
+For action dispatch to reach the loaded world’s input stack, the proxy component must be on the main world’s input stack.
 All components on a loaded world’s stack are handled before dispatch continues down the main stack:

 It is a common error to forget to send